 An overview and exploration of the different applications and techniques used in the development of 3D models for game, video and web animation.
 The course will explore a variety of commonly used tools and will identify their strengths and capacities.
-(Repeatable 3 Times) Course Level Fee 2 (3 credits, 2 Lecture, 2 Lab/Lab-Discussion)
+(Repeatable 3 Times)

-Advanced Game Development Prerequisite: CIS 062
+Advanced Game Development

 An in-depth examination of the different game genres available and how to create appropriate content for each.
 Integration of basic programming and animation skills with more advanced topics will be discussed and developed through several individual and group projects.
-(Repeatable 3 Times) Course Level Fee 2 (3 credits, 2 Lecture, 2 Lab/
+(Repeatable 3 Times)